Occupational Therapy Under IDEA

-No, Required Services for students with disabilities include a free appropriate public education (FAPE).
-This means special education and related services provided at public expense, under public supervision and direction, and without charge, which meet the state standards.
+No. In accordance with every student’s fundamental right to a free appropriate public education (FAPE), special education and related services are provided at public expense, under public supervision and direction, and without charge..
 Preschool, elementary or secondary school education is provided in conformity with students’ IEPs.
 Services include:

 - Related services needed by students to benefit from special education means transportation and such developmental, corrective, and other related/supportive services including:

-- Helping develop the written educational accommodation plan;
+- helping develop the written educational accommodation plan; and

 34 C.F.R 300.16.